OrchEstraCada

 The cadences are a custom-designed series of orchestral exercises.
 Designed as they are for our community, they make several assumptions:

-Beginning with Cadence One, each cadence gradually introduces new skills in bowing, music-reading, fingering, etc. in the Violin II part.
-By the time a beginner has worked through a year's worth of cadences, he or she will be able to play the violin I, cello, viola, or double bass parts of those same Cadences, which continue to reinforce new skills.
+Beginning with Cadence 1, each cadence gradually introduces new skills in bowing, music-reading, fingering, etc. in the Violin II part.
+By the time a beginner has worked through all the cadences, he or she will be able to move on to the violin I, cello, viola, or double bass parts of those same Cadences, which continue to reinforce new skills.
 Percussion, woodwind and brass parts are similarly designed to prepare students for more advanced pieces played by the intermediate orchestra.

 Printing Instructions